GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Introduction

 Jets are the main drivers of ICM reheating, although the exact mechanism is not clear yet.
-It is known that the jets, as traced by their synchrotron emission, often terminate in radio lobes which are coincident with depressions in the X-ray emission \citep{Fabian2012}.
-The standard interpretation is that the jets are forming plasma bubbles in the ICM, a view which is supported by high-resolution hydrodynamical simulations \citep{Sternberg2009,Gaspari2011,Ehlert2019}.
-The nature of pressure support for these bubbles, and hence the means by which the jets couple to the ICM, is poorly understood.
-Broadly, the support mechanisms can be broken down into two categories: thermal and non-thermal.
-In the thermal support case, since the electron number density in the bubbles must be low (as evidenced by their low X-ray emission), the gas must be very hot to sustain the bubbles via pressure support.
-In the non-thermal case, the pressure might be due to a combination of relativistic protons, electrons and magnetic fields.
+It is known that the jets, as traced by their synchrotron emission, often terminate in radio lobes that are coincident with depressions (cavities) in the X-ray emission \citep{Fabian2012}.
+The standard interpretation is that the jets form plasma bubbles in the ICM, a view that is supported by high-resolution hydrodynamical simulations \citep{Sternberg2009,Gaspari2011,Ehlert2019}.
+The nature of pressure support for these cavities (or radio bubbles) is poorly understood, and hence the means by which the energy from the jets couples to the ICM is also poorly understood.
+Broadly, the support mechanisms can be broken down into two categories: thermal and nonthermal.
+In the thermal support case, under the assumption of thermal equilibrium between the bubbles and the surrounding ICM, since the electron number density in the bubbles must be low (as evidenced by their low X-ray emission), the gas must be very hot to sustain the bubbles via pressure support.
+In the nonthermal case, the pressure might be due to a combination of relativistic protons, electrons, and magnetic fields.

-Observations of the thermal Sunyaev-Zeldovich effect (tSZ; \citealt{Sunyaev1970,Sunyaev1972}) provide a powerful complement to X-ray observations.
-Since the tSZ effect is sensitive to the line-of-sight integrated electron pressure of the ICM, it can distinguish the classical thermal pressure scenario from non-thermal pressure and relativistic electron populations \citep{Colafrancesco2003, Colafrancesco2005, Pfrommer2005, Mroczkowski2019, Yang2019}.
-Magnetic fields and ions do not contribute to the tSZ effect, while relativistic effects suppress the tSZ decrement.
-As the result, the tSZ signal from bubbles supported by non-thermal pressure will be suppressed.
-Conversely, thermally supported bubbles are relatively un-suppressed in the SZ, unless the supporting particles are extremely hot (see Section~\ref{sec:sup_factor}).
+Observations of the thermal Sunyaev-Zeldovich (SZ) effect (\citealt{Sunyaev1970,Sunyaev1972}) provide a powerful complement to X-ray observations.
+Since the thermal SZ effect is sensitive to the line-of-sight integrated electron pressure of the ICM, it can distinguish the classical thermal pressure scenario from nonthermal pressure and relativistic electron populations \citep{Colafrancesco2003, Colafrancesco2005, Pfrommer2005, Mroczkowski2019, Yang2019}.
+Magnetic fields and ions do not contribute to the thermal SZ effect, while relativistic effects suppress the thermal SZ decrement.
+As a result, the thermal SZ signal from bubbles supported by nonthermal pressure will be suppressed.
+Conversely, thermally supported bubbles are relatively unsuppressed in the thermal SZ support scenario, unless the supporting particles are extremely hot (see Sect.~\ref{sec:sup_factor}).